ashiqqqq/Web_Dev_Course/README.md

 7. Basic of HTML
 8. Style Apps w Bootstrap + CSS
 9. JavaScript crash Course
-10.Python Dev W Pycharm
+10. Python Dev W Pycharm
-11.Django Crash course
+11. Django Crash course
-12.Git version control
+12. Git version control
-13.Project
+13. Project
-14.How to promote yourself
+14. How to promote yourself
-15.Profting w python
+15. Profting w python
-16.Notes
+16. Notes

 This is my first paid course and i hope when i look back i will see the value in the investment made today.